Vikas6206/Chocolatey/README.md

 NOTE:- You can't provide any kind of XML comments in the config files.
 Also, note that the only sofware whose packages are there in the chocolatey can be installed.

+3]In this project, package.config contains the list of software which needs to be installed on your machine.
+Download this project and Open command prompt & navigate to the directory where the config file is present.
+Type the following command to install the softwares present in the config files.

+    choco install package.config -y

+  Here "-y" is used to install the

+Syntax to install the softwares via config files:

+ choco install <path of the config file> <optional parameters>